weluse/hyperagent/README.md

 A JavaScript library running both on NodeJS and in the browser for consuming [HAL] hypermedia APIs.

+## Compatibility

+hyperagent aims to be compatible with draft 5 of the HAL specification.
+As the spec is still being developed, hypermedia is unlikely to have a stable API until HAL itself stabilizes.

 ## Example

 The following JSON response represents the entry point of